-We will avoid any distraction that could negatively impact a student's path to college.
-In middle school, the use of mobile phones and other personal electronics is strictly forbidden during school hours.
+We will avoid any distraction that could negatively impact a student's path to postsecondary success.
+In general, families should reach out to the front office or a student's PREP/homeroom teacher to contact their student during school hours.

+- In middle school, the use of mobile phones and other personal electronics is disallowed during school hours.
 Students with mobile phones must keep them turned off (not on silent or vibrate) during the school day.
 They must be left in a student's backpack and not on their person.
-Students in violation of this policy will receive an Automatic Detention and may their item confiscated until the end of the school day.
-In high school, students may use phones during specifically allowed times (break, breakfast, lunch, etc.).
-At other times, they must remain silent and out of sight.
+Students in violation of this policy will receive an Automatic Detention for a first violation and students who repeatedly violate this policy may have their item confiscated until the end of the school day and picked up by a parent or guardian. - In high school, students may use phones during specifically allowed times (e.g. break, breakfast, lunch, dismissal, and when expressly permitted by teachers during class for reasons like to listen to music during independent work).
+At other times, phones must remain silent and out of sight.
+Consequences in high school for violating this policy will be: for the first violation, the student will receive a reminder; for the second violation in a day, the student will have their phone confiscated until the end of the day; for the third violation, a parent or guardian will have to pick up the device at the end of the day; and if the behavior continues, the student may be asked to turn in their phone to a dean at the beginning of the day.